 The market has since found a home in Business Bay, close to the happening Downtown Dubai.
 Every weekend morning in the winter, the garden in Business Bay’s Bay Avenue comes alive with the freshest local produce.
 And if that was not enough, all the farms that participate in this farmers’ market are certified organic by ESMA (Emirates authority for Standardisation and Meteorology).
 This means using only sweet water to grow crops and using only seeds that are approved amongst other standards.

 The prices are not bumped up because the participating farms are not charged a fee at this market.
-There are several al fresco markets in the UAE that also sell products by small businesses and artisans.
+There are several al fresco markets in Dubai and in the UAE that also sell products by small businesses and artisans.
 But as much as Dubai residents enjoy going to al fresco markets, it is important to know that not all these markets are real farmers markets.
 A real farmers’ market has farmers directly selling local produce to customers and not through middlemen or a corporate entity.

 Talk to a farmer